-Running payroll functions in Singapore is pretty straightforward transparent as compared to other countries and is a highly desirable choice for multinational businesses who want to expand in that region.
+Running payroll functions in Singapore is pretty straightforward and transparent as compared to other countries and is a highly desirable choice for multinational businesses who want to expand in that region.
 However, payroll in Singapore involves specific laws and regulations that should be followed while running payroll operations.

 Many companies based in Singapore have employees, both residents, and non-residents, and based on the employee’s residency status there are different aspects to pay attention to including contributions to the Central Provident Fund (CPF), maternity pay, and leave and income tax plus the foreign worker’s levy.
 Managing your payroll, therefore, can become time-intensive and complicated.